charlie2951/krv32/README.md

 3. Soft-IP, configurable as per your FPGA
 4. On-board LEDS can be interfaced using C SDK
 5. Fully functional UART Transmitter and Receiver (currently support 9600 baud rate only)
+6. BRAM based BOOTLOADER support (need not to generate bitstream everytime while changing application code)
+7. Crypto core based on 32 bit AES, both encryption and decryption
-6. Four-channel PWM output with a frequency of 500HZ and duty cycle 0-100%
+8. Four-channel PWM output with a frequency of 500HZ and duty cycle 0-100% (testing going on, not included at this stage)
-7. Tested in Tang9K Gowin FPGA and Artix-7 series FPGA embedded in Nexys-4 DDR board
+9. Tested in Artix-7 series FPGA embedded in Nexys-4 DDR board
    <p></p>

 ## RV32I CPU – Design Documentation (Version 3.0)